hutchcodes/portaldocs/portal-sdk/generated/top-blades-react.md

 * `"react-redux"`
 Stock react-redux library.
 [See official documentation](https://react-redux.js.org/).
 * `"OfficeFabric/"`
-Office fabric controls are found under this namespace.
-[See official documentation](https://developer.microsoft.com/en-us/fabric#/controls/web).
+Fluent UI (formerly known as Office UI Fabric) controls are found under this namespace.
+[See official documentation](https://developer.microsoft.com/fluentui#/controls/web).
 * `"lodash"`
 Stock lodash library.
-[See official documentation](https://lodash.com/docs/). **Please note this library is fairly heavy**, so for performance reasons it should not be used if it's only imported for one or two functions; please note that tree shaking is impossible to apply here for your bundles since for performance reasons, a download of lodash should be a chache hit, and said download can only be a cache hit if everyone downloads the exact same script when they require lodash.
+[See official documentation](https://lodash.com/docs/). **Please note this library is fairly heavy**, so for performance reasons it should not be used if it's only imported for one or two functions; please note that tree shaking is impossible to apply here for your bundles since for performance reasons, a download of lodash should be a cache hit, and said download can only be a cache hit if everyone downloads the exact same script when they require lodash.

 <a name="react-views-beyond-getting-started-dependencies-portal-specific"></a>
 #### Portal-specific